salehjg/salehjg.github.io/_posts/2024-08-14-TandemJump.markdown

 Life is not perfect, but it does not mean we cannot make little changes here and there to feel truly alive.

 ## Tandem Jump
-I have not looked up the definition of it, but basically, you wear a special harness around your body and get on a plane with an experienced skydiver instructor.
+I have not looked up the definition, but basically, you wear a special harness around your body and get on a plane with an experienced skydiver instructor.
 On the plane, the instructor will attach the hooks and jump off at an altitude of 4000.

 ## Safety